← Insights & Guides · Updated · 13 min read

 1. Motivational depth beyond task completion — Can the platform reveal why users make the decisions they do, or does it only capture whether they completed a task?
 Usability metrics identify friction points.
 Understanding the psychological drivers behind user behavior — the mental models, emotional needs, and decision logic — is what produces strategic product insight.

-2. Scale without linear cost — Does the platform’s cost structure allow 100+ participant studies, or do per-session fees of $400-600 restrict research to small samples?
+2. Scale without linear cost — Does the platform’s cost structure allow 100+ participant studies, or do per-session enterprise fees restrict research to small samples?
 Qualitative confidence increases with participant count.
-Platforms that scale without human moderator bottlenecks unlock statistically meaningful qualitative findings.
+Platforms that scale without human moderator bottlenecks unlock statistically meaningful qualitative findings at the volumes motivational research benefits from.

 4. Knowledge persistence — Do insights compound across studies or fragment across video files and presentation decks?
 Session recordings that live in project folders lose context within months.
 A compounding intelligence hub makes every past conversation searchable and every future study smarter.